Sling Procedures for Urinary Incontinence

 - Rarely, injury to nearby organs

-Who is a Good Candidate for a Sling Procedure?
+Who is a good candidate for a sling procedure?

-- Women with demonstrated stress urinary incontinence
+- Have stress urinary incontinence confirmed on evaluation

-- Individuals in good overall health
+- Are in good overall health for surgery

-Recovery and Long-Term Outlook
+Recovery and long-term outlook